MichaelCh-svg/tweeter-lambda-layer/README.md

         1. Open up the aws lambda service.
         2. Lambda layer will be one of the options on the left panel.
     2. Click create layer and setup the layer.
         1. Set the compatible runtime to Node.js 18.x.
-Otherwise, you will not be able to access this lambda from your lambda.
+Otherwise, the layer will not be accessible from the lambda.
         2. Set the code from the s3 bucket as the lambda layer's code.
 7. Add the lambda layer to each lambda as a custom lambda layer.